 - Recognition at a Board of Trustees meeting

-- Recognition at Awards Dinner in April
+- Recognition at the Awards Celebration in July

 - A reserved parking space for one year at their campus